kocsismate/kocsismate.github.io/_posts/2017-07-23-18-year-old-ethical-hacker-got-arrested-in-hungary.md

 He also promised to set up a bug bounty program, like most of the [better companies do][github-bounty].

-Although the story isn't finished yet, it is likely that it will have happy-ending: security holes of the application will be fixed, our young ethical hacker will get kind rewards ([Green Fox Academy][greenfox-website] have already [offered him scholarship][greenfox-facebook]), maybe people responsible for the arrest will also get some kind of prosecution.
+Although the story isn't finished yet, it is likely that it will have happy-ending: security holes in the application will be fixed, our young ethical hacker will get kind rewards ([Green Fox Academy][greenfox-website] has already [offered him scholarship][greenfox-facebook]), people responsible for his arrest will probably get some kind of prosecution, while BKK and T-Systems have already been suited on court because of misusing of personal data.

 ## Conclusion

 So what is to be learnt from the story?

-First, never ever spare time and money on fundamental security. ...

-Then if something yet goes bad, be brave and take responsibility. ...
+First, never ever spare time and money on fundamental security.
+But I don't believe T-Systems wanted to save a little money on the development.
+It's much more likely that their developers were simple not aware of many current practices.
+It should be part of the common sense by 2017 for a long time to hash passwords appropriately when storing them.
+It's unbelievable that they slept through the last 10 years and didn't know about it.

+It also confirms my point of view that software developers should be regulated as thorougly as other engineering professionals.
+We should set our standards to a much higher level in quality, reliability and security than we currently do.
+Fortunately, the progress we have been seeing in last last decades is really promising, but we still have a long way to go.

+Another moral of the story is that if something goes really bad, be brave and take responsibility.
+This should be quite natural for everybody, but apparently there are some people who just can't do it.
+The point is that if you screw up, you still have one very last chance: to stand up, be honest and apologize for your mistake.

+People are usually very understanding because many of them can imagine themselves being in the same situation as you.
+Let's see when a GitLab employee [accidentally deleted their production database][gitlab-incident] for a great example.
+This incident was also extremely embarrassing but they communicated everything so openly (they streamed the resolution on Twitter, then wrote a very nice [postmortem][gitlab-postmortem], and tried to convince us that they do everything in order to prevent to commit this mistake again) so they actually gained the sympathy of people, and finally many of them said **sthank you** to GitLab for being so open.

 Furthermore, it was astonishing to see the power of Facebook.
 I am certain that BKK and T-Systems would have never asked for apology if people hadn't started war on the internet. ...